 The County's parks and recreation system is among the finest in the nation.
-The County's Department of Parks and Community Renewal, in conjunction with the Division of Facilities operates and maintains 25 recreational areas on over 5,400 acres of park land.
+The County's Department of Parks and Community Renewal, in conjunction with the Division of Facilities operates and maintains 40 park and recreation areas on approximately 6,800 acres of park land.
 The Trailside Nature and Science Center in Mountainside, the Warinanco Skating Center in Roselle, the Mattano and Cedar Brook Parks in Elizabeth and Plainfield, respectively, Rahway Pool and Wheeler Pool, in Rahway and Linden, respectively, and two public golf courses - Ash Brook in Scotch Plains and Galloping Hill Golf Course in Kenilworth/Union, are only a few of the excellent recreational facilities within the County.